 You're very kind.

-And it turns out these two drugs we've been talking about that the French doctor did research on, again, as you mentioned anecdotal, but it was 20 patients.
+And it turns out these two drugs we've been talking about that the French doctor did research on, again, as you mentioned, anecdotal, but it was 20 patients.

 Actually, it was 36 patients, but they were broken down in different groups.

-And it turns out those two medications together, azithromycin, and the chloroquine uh have been studied uh by the companies that make them and they're used sometimes together in Africa and they don't seem to have an increased risk profile which is good because that was the one thing in the back of my mind is when you put two drugs together you can't trust the safety of either one.
+And they don't seem to have an increased risk profile, which is good because that was the one thing in the back of my mind is when you put two drugs together, you can't trust the safety of either one.

 So that's good news.

-So the same study that showed that there was a reduction in virus uh amount coming out of people's noses is that now he's gonna show share with us what the clinical outcomes were and I'll know that by tomorrow.
+So the same study that showed that there was a reduction in virus amount coming out of people's noses is that now he's going to share with us what the clinical outcomes were.

-I just found out today and I I thought it was amazing that Israel had offered the United States six million tablets of hydroxychloroquine uh and they have arrived and now they've committed to donate another four million doses of this so that that 10 million and in in total there's a clinical trial that began this past Tuesday in New York um but more anecdotally I I've been watching your shows it's much m must see TV right now.
+I just found out today, and I thought it was amazing, that Israel had offered the United States 6 million tablets of hydroxychloroquine, and they have arrived, and now they have committed to donate another 4 million doses of this.

 You have to see it.

-And you've interviewed patients that have recovered patients that were on the verge of death that doctors had said there's nothing more we can do.
+And you've interviewed patients that have recovered, patients that were on the verge of death, that doctors had said there's nothing more we can do.

-And then you've interviewed the doctors that have been using this off label.
+And then you've interviewed the doctors that have been using this off-label.

 It's been around since 1945.

-Tell us what you found well again it's people with their personal experience but at a certain point you become like the magnet and all the needles come to you instead of you having to search for the needles in the haystack.
+Well, again, it's people with their personal experience, but at a certain point, you become like the magnet, and all the needles come to you instead of you having to search for the needles in the haystack.

-And so a lot of clinicians are emailing me the show you're probably getting some as well saying I tried this in nine patients and they seem to get better.
+You're probably getting some as well, saying, I tried this in nine patients, and they seem to get better.

-Doctors are very circumspect we don't like to go out in a limb uh especially when we know there's no control groups we don't know how it would have worked out if we hadn't treated them.
+So we don't know how it would have worked out if we hadn't treated them.

-But certainly folks seem to I mean they seem happy they are happy I wish I could add them all together and make a real clinical trial out of it.
+I wish I could add them all together and make a real clinical trial out of it.

-But thankfully the government has given New York State enough pills we can do the trial here.
+But thankfully, the government has given New York State enough pills we can do the trial here.

 All of this is interesting because you have a lot of people respecting the reality of the limitations of the knowledge we have, but still making decisions.